-Ninni Laaksonen won the Miss Finland competition in 2006 — she alleges Trump touched her before an appearance on the Late Show with David Letterman.
+Ninni Laaksonen won the Miss Finland competition in 2006, and she alleges Trump touched her before an appearance on the Late Show with David Letterman.

 "Trump stood right next to me and suddenly he squeezed my butt.
-He really grabbed my butt," she told Finnish newspaper Ilta-Sanomat last October.
+He really grabbed my butt," she told Finnish newspaper Ilta-Sanomat in October 2016.
 "I don't think anybody saw it but I flinched and thought: 'What is happening?'"

 16. Samantha Holvey

 Samantha Holvey was also a pageant contestant, participating in Miss America 2006.
-She first came forward in October last year on CNN and spoke out again on Monday.
+She first came forward in October on CNN and spoke out again in 2017.
 She alleges that Trump came backstage at the contestant to "inspect" them.

-On Monday, Holvey told Megyn Kelly how it made her feel.
+Holvey told Megyn Kelly how it made her feel.
+She said:

 17. Jessica Drake

-Porn star Jessica Drake also came forward with an allegation about Trump last October at a press conference with lawyer Gloria Allred.
+Porn star Jessica Drake also came forward with an allegation against Trump in October 2016 at a press conference with lawyer Gloria Allred.
 She alleges that in 2006 at a golf tournament in Lake Tahoe, Trump grabbed her and two other women and forcibly kissed them.
-She also says he then offered $10,000 and use of his plane if she'd go back to his room alone.
+She also says he then offered $10,000 and the use of his plane if she'd go back to his room alone.
 The Trump campaign fully denied any such thing happened.